Skip to content

 UseCase

-UseCase<ARGS, T> is an abstract class for one-shot operations that return a single result.
+UseCase<ARGS, T> is an interface for one-shot operations that return a single result.

 Defining a UseCase